 The data acquisition screen appears only after you enter predictions (the progress indicator will display which step you are at.)
 More will be said about predictions in a bit.
 The data acquisition screen has the same instructions box and Video Controls, along with a Data Acquisition Control box.
 The Data Acquisition controls allow you to take and remove data points.
 The red Quit Data Acq button exits the data collection subroutine and returns to the main screen once your data has been collected.
-The red cursor will be moved around to take position data from each frame using your mouse.
-Using the zoom slider the image will center on the red cursor and will re-center on the red cursor for each datapoint added.
+The red cursor is moved around to take position data from each frame using your mouse.
+The zoom slider centers the zoomed image on the red cursor and will re-center on the red cursor for each datapoint added.

 Be careful not to quit without printing and saving your data!
-You will have to go back and analyze the data again if you fail to select Print Results before selecting Quit.
+You will have to go back and analyze the data again if you fail to select Print Results or Save before selecting Quit.